monbro/soundcloud-nodejs-api-wrapper/README.md

 Original NPM package (not maintained anymore) was [soundcloud-api](https://www.npmjs.com/package/soundcloud-api).

 !!
-Since v0.3.0 supports now fully content modifications via POST / PUT requests fomr the server side.
+Since v0.3.0 supports now fully content modifications via POST / PUT requests from the server side.
 There was a authentication bug.

 Documentation
 =============